sous-chefs/rundeck/cookbooks/wt_stream_processor/README.md

 * java_home: The location of the JRE on the system
 * java_opts - Options to start java (e.g. "-Xms2048m -Djava.net.preferIPv4Stack=true")
 * download_url: The fullpath, including the tarball, to the system build
+* message_port: The port the processor is listening for messages on

 = USAGE: